Best approximation of functions by log-polynomials: A new approach to approximate log-concave functions by polynomials

 With the purpose of getting uniqueness for the optimal polynomial, we pose \textit{Problem \ref{problem2}} as a similar minimization problem, where the polynomial exponent $\tfrac1d$ is dropped in \eqref{ineq:func_poly1}, turning into \eqref{ineq:func_poly2}.

 In order to solve \textit{Problem \ref{problem2}}, for $t\ge1$, we introduce

-In general, we cannot apply Lasserre's result as in \textit{Problem \ref{problem1}} as we cannot assure that $\widehat H_t(f) $ is bounded for any $t>1$ and that $\widehat H_1(f)$ is bounded if and only if it has finite volume.
+This case is not a generalization of Lasserre's problem, and moreover we can not assure $\widehat H_t(f)$ to be bounded, as in \textit{Problem \ref{problem1}} (as one can see by taking $f(x)=e^{-\|x\|_2}$).
 In fact, the following example shows the existence of a log-concave function $f$ for which $\widehat H_1(f)$ is an unbounded set with finite volume.

 \begin{example} Let us consider $f(x)=(1-\|(x_1,\dots,x_{n-1},0)\|_\infty)\chi_{[0,1]^n}(x)$.
 Notice that $f$ is integrable and concave in its support, and thus, also log-concave.
 Moreover, $K_\lambda(f)=[0,1-\lambda]^{n-1}\times[0,1]$ for every $\lambda\in(0,1)$.
 Thus